This post may contain affiliate links. Read our disclosure policy here.

 Divide the pancake batter over a greased pancake griddle.
 Spread each pancake out slightly with the back of a spoon to about 2 inches big and cook until golden brown, and flip.
 Cook for an additional minute. - Serve

-Make a stack of pancakes, top with your choice of toppings, and enjoy!
+Make a stack, top with your choice of healthy pancake toppings, and enjoy!

 What Is the Texture Like?

+Coconut flour pancake batter is thicker than traditional pancake batter.
 Once cooked, coconut flour pancakes are thick and fluffy with a mild, sweet flavor.
-Yes, they’re absolutely delicious, and most people will gladly inhale a stack.
+Yes, they’re absolutely delicious, and my family will gladly inhale a stack.

 Related: More Paleo Pancake Recipes here